Herrera Period: Background

-The region of the Herrea Period and later Muisca Confederation, the Altiplano Cundiboyacense; high plateau of the central Colombian Andes has been inhabited since 12,400 years BP.
+The region of the Herrera Period and later Muisca Confederation, the Altiplano Cundiboyacense; high plateau of the central Colombian Andes has been inhabited since 12,400 years BP.
 The earliest evidence for inhabitation (lithic tools) are found in El Abra and Tequendama.
 This lithic period is roughly defined as from 12,400 to 1000 BCE.
 Later sites are Aguazuque and Checua.

 Agriculture started around 5000 years before present which led to the development of more complex societies, of which the Herrera Period is one of many in the Andean civilizations.
 Early evidence of inhabitation has been found in Zipacón and is dated at 3270 BCE.
 From the Herrera Period ceramic has been found.
 The oldest ceramic evidence found dates to 2500 BP (500 BCE), except for one piece found near Tocarema and dated at 2750 BP.

 The people from the Herrera Period performed agriculture, as evidenced in among others the Thomas van der Hammen Reserve, named after Dutch geologist and botanist Thomas van der Hammen.

-The Late Herrera Period coincides with the Nahuange Period (200-900) of the Tairona.
+The Late Herrera Period coincides with the Nahuange Period (200–900) of the Tairona.